SkoolNotes/Taproot/21hist301/_KBhIntersectionsEssayPrep.md

 -   \"She could leave her husband and return to her own family whenever she chose.
 Among many groups adultery was not harshly punished\" (White 62) CD
--   \"European conceptions of marriage, adultery, and prostitution just could not encompass the actual variety of sexual relations in the pays d\'en haut.\" (White 63) CE
+-   \"adultery a meaningless category.
+And, indeed, it was the categories themselves that were the problem.
+European conceptions of marriage, adultery, and prostitution just could not encompass the actual variety of sexual relations in the pays d\'en haut.\" (White 63) CE
 -   \"Prostitution had little to do with that term as commonly understood ...
 Sex accompanied a general agreement to do the work commonly expected of women in Algonquian society\" (White 65) CF